Monsters On The Web is a fanboy site created by Jacob ‘Jake’ Rice. Don’t take it too seriously.

 If you had to become a monster, which one would you be?

 A weredog, but I could become a werewolf hands down.
 I’d want to be one that kept my mind like from the Teen Wolf TV series.
-I don’t think I could lose control like most horror movies portrays them.
+I don’t think I could lose control like most horror movies portray them.
 And I would want to transform into a War Wolf, like the Underworld movies, or a giant werepitbull because I have 3 pitties at home.

 Do you have any favorite cryptids?